WESTSIDE SENIOR INTERCLUB GOLF ASSOCIATION

 Costs

-Visiting Member Clubs will pay $400 to the host club to participate in an event.
-Host club players will pay $280.
-The host club will allocate $160 to food, $120 to prizes and $120 to cart costs, range balls and green fees for each visiting club and $160 to food and $120 to prizes for host club players.
-Host club players will pay their club an amount for carts, range balls and green fees equal to each member’s normal cost to play at home during the week.
+Visiting Member Clubs will pay $480 to the host club to participate in an event.
+Host club players will pay $360.
+The host club will allocate $200 to food, $160 to prizes and $120 to cart costs, range balls and green fees for each visiting club and $200 to food and $160 to prizes for host club players.
+Visiting Member clubs are responsible to pay $480 regardless of the number of players that play.
+Host club players will pay their club an amount for carts, range balls and green fees equal to each member's normal cost to play at home during the week.

 Amenities

-The host club will provide coffee for arriving guests and a respectable lunch after play that excludes hamburgers and hot dogs while including desert and two (2) beers per player or an available keg.
-Two (2) free soft drinks or waters, or one (1) Gatorade type drink, will be available to players for use during play.
+The host club will provide coffee for arriving guests, water on the course during play and a respectable lunch after play that excludes hamburgers and hot dogs while including desert.

 The host club pro shop will accept fees as players arrive, provide a scoreboard in the lunch room, arrange for carts and range balls, create on-course groups from players posted on the web site, print scorecards and create prize certificates that may be redeemed in the pro shop.

 Certificates that may be redeemed for merchandise in the host pro shop will be awarded to players on the top three (3) teams and to four (4) individuals at each event.
-Individual awards will be based on “closest to the pin” at par 3 holes.
-Pro shop merchandise shall be sold at “member prices” or at a discount of at least 20% from full retail if the host pro shop does not utilize “member prices”.
+Individual awards will be based on "closest to the pin" at par 3 holes.
+Pro shop merchandise shall be sold at "member prices" or at a discount of at least 20% from full retail if the host pro shop does not utilize "member pricing".
+Certificates shall be good for one year and pro shop sales at "member pricing" or discounts shall also be available to other players on event day.

 Each player shall receive all prize money for which he qualifies.
 The attached Appendix details prize payouts.

-A rotating plaque will be awarded to the best performing Member Club each year and kept by that club until a different Member Club wins the competition is a subsequent year.
+A rotating plaque will be awarded to the best performing Member Club each year and kept by that club until a different Member Club wins the competition in a subsequent year.

 APPENDIX